dicara/flask-app/README.md

    * Datetime objects are not json serializable.
 Therefore, I wrote a method to clean json responses of unserializable items.
 I also included a test for this method.
  * v0.1.3
    * Forgot to handle 'None' case in new method for serializing responses.
+ * v0.1.4
+   * Forgot a few instances where reponses needed to be cleaned for serialization.